Eigenvalues outside the bulk of inhomogeneous Erd\H{o}s-R\"enyi random graphs: Acknowledgment

 \section{Acknowledgment}

 The authors thank an anonymous referee for insightful comments that helped improve the paper significantly.
 RSH thanks Kavita Ramanan for a fruitful discussion.
 The research of AC and RSH was supported by the MATRICS grant of SERB.
 SC thanks Matteo Sfragara for helpful discussions.
+The authors are grateful to Anirvan Chakraborty for pointing out that \eqref{t.eigenvec.align} is needed in the assumption, which they had missed in the previous versions.